The Lord of the Rings Online: Rise of Isengard

-The Lord of the Rings Online: Rise of Isengard is the third expansion pack for the MMORPG The Lord of the Rings Online, released on September 27, 2011 as a web-based download.
-The expansion was first announced on November 19, 2010 and made available for pre-order June 7, 2011, when Turbine announced a release date.
+The Lord of the Rings Online: Rise of Isengard is the third expansion pack for the MMORPG The Lord of the Rings Online, released on 27 September 2011 as a web-based download.
+The expansion was first announced on 19 November 2010 and made available for pre-order 7 June 2011, when Turbine announced a release date.
 Various pre-order deals were made available including special in-game titles and items.
-The Rise of Isengard closed-beta launched on July 27 and closed several weeks before live release.
+The Rise of Isengard closed-beta launched on 27 July and closed several weeks before live release.

 The expansion increased the game's level cap to 75, added level 75 Legendary Items, a new crafting tier, a 24-man raid, and improved virtue traits.
 It also coincided with stat caps removal and several major class revisions; in particular the minstrel and the champion classes.
 Rise of Isengard brings the game's timeline to the events of The Two Towers.
 Players accompany the Grey Company as they ride to the aid of Aragorn, traveling through the new areas of Dunland, The Gap of Rohan, and Isengard, seat of Saruman the White.
-The Epic Story was advanced with Volume 3 Book 4: The Rise of Isengard and introduced the player to iconic characters sich as Grimbold, Prince Théodred, Grima Wormtongue and Saruman the White.
+The Epic Story was advanced with Volume 3 Book 4: The Rise of Isengard and introduced the player to iconic characters such as Grimbold, Prince Théodred, Grima Wormtongue and Saruman the White.